 About Barbara Mills

-Mills, Barbara J. (in press) Relational Networks and Religious Sodalities at Çatalhöyük.
-In Vital Matters: Religion at Çatalhöyük, edited by Ian Hodder.
+Mills, Barbara J. (2014) Relational Networks and Religious Sodalities at Çatalhöyük.
+In Vital Matters: Religion at Çatalhöyük, edited by Ian Hodder, pp. 159-186.
 Cambridge University Press, Cambridge.

 Mills, Barbara J. Mills, Jeffery J. Clark, Matthew Peeples, Wm.
 R. Haas Jr., John M. Roberts Jr., Brett Hill, Deborah L. Huntley, Lewis Borck, Ronald L. Breiger, Aaron Clauset, and M. Steven Shackley (2013) The Transformation of Social Networks in the Late Prehispanic U.S. Southwest.
 Proceedings of the National Academy of Sciences 110(15):5785-5790.